Orluca/TOP-todo-app/README.md

 - if a project is highlighted and switching to eidt mode, highlight should be removed
 - when adding a project like "Test Project" or "Test-Project" the second word wont be capitalized anymore
+- adding a new todo not yet updating the project counts